j-easy/easy-rules/site/tutorials/scheduler-tutorial.md

         TimeRule timeRule = new TimeRule();
         rulesEngine.registerRule(timeRule);

-        RulesEngineScheduler scheduler = RulesEngineScheduler.getInstance();
+        RulesEngineScheduler scheduler =
+                        RulesEngineScheduler.getInstance();
+        scheduler.scheduleAtWithInterval(rulesEngine,
+                                         NOW,
-        scheduler.scheduleAtWithInterval(rulesEngine, NOW, EVERY_SECOND);
+                                         EVERY_SECOND);
         scheduler.start();

-        System.out.println("Hit enter to stop the application");
+        System.out.println("Hit 'enter' to stop the application");
         System.in.read();
         scheduler.stop();
     }
 }
 ```

 That's it!
-The `TimeRule` will be triggered every second and will print the current time if seconds value is even.
+The `TimeRule` will be triggered every second and will print the current time only if seconds value is even.

 To run this tutorial, you can follow these instructions from the root directory of Easy Rules :